Kazade/wagtail/README.md

 4. Run `./setup.py develop` in wagtail-gae project root.
 This will install wagtail-gae into your virtualenv but instead of copying the source files into your virtualenv's `sitepackages` directory will install a symlink to current directory.
 This means changes to wagtail-gae will have immediate effect when you use wagtail in your virtualenv.

 5. `cd` out of `wagtail-gae` and create a directory under your workspace for a test project.
-6. Inside the new directory for the test project and with the virtualenv activated, run `wagtail start [test-site-name]`.
+6. Inside the new directory for the test project and with the virtualenv activated, run `wagaetail start [test-site-name]`.
 This will create a basic wagtail/djangae application structure.
 7. `cd` into `[test-site-name]` and run `./install_deps --wagae-develop`.
 This will create and populate the local `sitepackages/` in your test project including the AppEngine SDK. `--wagae-develop` symlinks
 8. Run migrations, skipping those that are not working yet:
   ```